energystorm51/Voluntree/README.md

-# Repository for COMP SCI 2207/7207 Web & Database Computing (2024 Semester 1)
+# Repository for Voluntree - Your Volunteer Management Web System

 **How to run the web application**
 1. Clone the repository on the `main` branch.